articlesmli/G9a_clsf/README.md

-## Application of machine learning for predicting G9a inhibitors
+"Application of machine learning for predicting G9a inhibitors", available at Digital Discovery https://doi.org/10.1039/d4dd00101j
-https://doi.org/10.1039/d4dd00101j

-Data source PubChem AID 504332 bioassay, "qHTS Assay for Inhibitors of Histone Lysine Methyltransferase G9a",  https://pubchem.ncbi.nlm.nih.gov/bioassay/504332